Cycling Calorie Calculator

 Overcompensating and undercompensating for exercise is quite common, so it's really useful to have an idea of how to balance your nutrition and diet appropriately.

 How much you need to pre-fuel before cycling will depend on the duration and intensity of your session.
 For times up to a couple of hours at moderate speeds no particular energy loading is necessary (although it's worth experimenting to see how it affects performance).
-For longer and more-intense rides increasing your intake both the day before and on the day of your training is much more important.
+For longer and more-intense rides increasing your food and calorie intake both the day before and on the day of your training is much more important.

 This calculator is based on the concept of METs.
 MET stands for Metabolic Equivalent of Task.
 METs are used to calculate how much energy is expended for a particular task, taking a person's weight and the duration of the activity into account.
 A single MET is roughly the amount of energy required to sit down and do nothing.
 METs for other activities are determined with reference to this baseline.
 For example, cycling at 15 mph/ 24 kph requires approximately 10 times more energy than sitting still and doing nothing.
 So, this cycling speed is equivalent to 10 METs.